ShirEcheverria/ZAP_Product_Deduplication_Assignment/README.md

 - Solution assumes input data contains `name` and `price` columns
 - Product color is ignored unless significantly different
-- When uncertain — products are kept separate (Conservative approach)
+- When uncertain — products are kept separate (Conservative approach) 🛠 Tech Stack
+This project utilizes industry-leading tools to ensure high precision and scalability:

+Python 3.10+: The primary development language used for data orchestration and core logic.

+Anthropic Claude 3.5 Sonnet: The Large Language Model (LLM) selected for normalization and entity resolution due to its superior analytical capabilities.

+Google Gemini 1.5 Pro: Utilized as an AI Assistant for code optimization and advanced prompt engineering.

+Pandas & Openpyxl: Essential libraries for robust data frame manipulation and Excel report generation.